Who May Be Recalled? The membership's ability to remove people from positions of authority is limited.

 a.
 No Super Majority Requirements.
 Associations with 50 or more members cannot amend their governing documents to increase the recall vote to more than a majority of the votes represented and voting at a duly held meeting at which a quorum is present.
 (Lake Lindero HOA v.
 Barone.)

 b.
 Reduced Quorums.
-Some associations have reduced quorum provisions in their bylaws, i.e., meetings for the election of directors that have 50% requirement but reduces to a lower percentage (such as 25%) when adjourned for lack of quorum.
+Some associations have reduced quorum provisions in their bylaws, i.e., meetings for the election of directors that have 50% requirement but is reduced to a lower percentage (such as 25%) when adjourned for lack of quorum.
 The reduced quorum applies to the approval requirement for the removal of directors for associations with 50 or more members.
 (Lake Lindero HOA v.
 Barone.)
 For example, in an association of 100 members and a quorum requirement of 50%, 50 members must be present in person or by ballot or proxy.
 Of those 50, 26 must approve the removal of directors.
-If quorum is not met and the meeting is adjourned to a later date and the quorum requirement drops to 25%, then at least 25 members must be present in person or by ballot or proxy.
+If a quorum is not met, and the meeting is adjourned to a later date, and the quorum requirement drops to 25%, then at least 25 members must be present in person or by ballot or proxy.
 A majority of that number then determines the removal of directors.
 (If an association has fewer than 50 members, the removal remains the same, i.e., it must be approved by the affirmative vote of a majority of all members entitled to vote despite any reduction in quorum.)

 2. Cumulative Voting.
 If an association's governing documents allow for cumulative voting, the Davis-Stirling Act makes it mandatory when electing directors.
 (Civ.
 Code § 5115(e).)
 Cumulative voting makes it easier for a minority of owners to elect a director.
 It also complicates the removal of a director.